d2alphame/sparch/README.md

 A script that is part of the archive which will be executed once the archive has been extracted.
 The script must be an executable perl script.

 ## Things to note
-If both `--dir` and `--files` is used, all the files in the directory and all the files specified by `--files` will be added into the archive.
+If both `--dir` and `--files` are used, all the files in the directory and all the files specified by `--files` will be added into the archive.

 If neither `--dir` nor `--files` is used, then names of files will be read from STDIN.